-When considering how to grow strawberries inside, one must consider space issues and variety of strawberry houseplants one wishes to cultivate.
+When considering how to grow strawberries inside, one must consider space issues and the variety of strawberry houseplants one wishes to cultivate.

 The key ingredient to growing strawberry houseplants, of course, is sun exposure.
-Whether indoors or out, strawberries need at least 6 hours of sun per day, which can be provided by sun exposure or by using indoor plant lighting.
+Whether indoors or out, strawberries need at least six hours of sun per day, which can be provided by sun exposure or by using indoor plant lighting.

 Strawberry Houseplant Varieties

-When choosing promising strawberry houseplant varieties, there are really two major types: June bearing strawberries (producing in…June!), and ever-bearing strawberries (which will fruit two times a year).
+When choosing promising strawberry houseplant varieties, there are really two major types: June-bearing strawberries (producing in June!) and ever-bearing strawberries (which will fruit two times a year).
 Some ever-bearing strawberries may even produce berries more than twice a year.

-A terrific cultivar suitable for growing strawberries inside is Alpine strawberry, which maintains a more clumping habitat rather than ranging…a good thing if you have a space issue.
+A terrific cultivar suitable for growing strawberries inside is Alpine strawberry, which maintains a more clumping habitat rather than ranging — a good thing if you have a space issue.

 How to Care for Strawberry Houseplants

-Strawberries have a very shallow root system and can, therefore, be planted in almost anything given the correct soil, water and light.
+Strawberries have a very shallow root system and can, therefore, be planted in almost anything given the correct soil, water, and light.
 Strawberries in containers (or out for that matter) require a soil pH of 5.6-6.3.